BY AMY CAPETTA

 The Heart of The Matter: It’s a Lifestyle, Not a Diet

-“I have the greatest respect for Dr. Ornish and I think he’s done a huge amount to make people aware on how they can become healthy,” says Dennis A. Goodman, MD, cardiologist, clinical associate professor in the department of medicine, and director of integrative medicine at NYU Langone Medical Center.
+“I have the greatest respect for Dr. Ornish and I think he’s done a huge amount to make people aware of how they can become healthy,” says Dennis A. Goodman, MD, cardiologist, clinical associate professor in the department of medicine, and director of integrative medicine at NYU Langone Medical Center.
 “I love the fact that he has a program and that he doesn’t try to say ‘this is just about your diet.'”

 In Dr. Goodman’s perfect world, he would add another category to the plan: sleep.
 “I’m finding out that huge a number of people have sleep apnea and don’t even know it,” he says.
 “Many people are not sleeping well, which we know is a risk factor for heart disease.
-And then if this person has sleep apnea, there’s a significant increased risk of high blood pressure, atrial fibrillation (AFIb), heart attack, and stroke because oxygen levels can get so low.”
+And then if this person has sleep apnea, there’s a significantly increased risk of high blood pressure, atrial fibrillation (AFIb), heart attack, and stroke because oxygen levels can get so low.”

 In terms of the Ornish eating plan, however, Goodman doesn’t feel the one-size-fits-all version is effective for everyone and instead emphasizes the importance of seeking out a reliable nutritionist.